-All young children need and deserve high quality early learning and care.
-Despite the well-documented importance of quality early stimulation, at least 1 million South African children aged 3-5 years have no access to educare services.
-For those that do, there is little social integration across income levels, most of the ‘learning’ that takes place is rote, families are largely sidelined, and meaningful formative assessment is non-existent.
+South Africa has chronically high levels of socio-economic inequality.
+One of the perpetuating factors is unequal access to quality preschools.
+At least 1 million South African children aged between 3 and 5 years have no access to preschool educare services despite the large body of evidence demonstrating the importance of preschool for a child’s success in primary school and beyond.
+For those who do attend an early learning service, there is often little social integration across income levels, most of the ‘learning’ that takes place is rote, families are largely sidelined, and meaningful formative assessment is non-existent.